MaaninderSinghMatharu/MaaninderSinghMatharu/Audit sheet.md

       - Cantilever: 7
       - Simply supported: 20
       - Continuous: 26
-    - b) For spans above 10 m, the values in (a) may be multiplied by 10/span in metres, except for cantilever in which case deflection calculations should be made.
-    - c) Depending on the area and the stress of steel for tension reinforcement, the values in (a) or (b) shall be modified by multiplying with the modification factor obtained as per Fig. 4.
-    - d) Depending on the area of compression reinforcement, the value of span to depth ratio be further modified by multiplying with the modification factor obtained as per Fig. 5.
-    - e) For flanged beams, the values of (a) or (b) be modified as per Fig. 6 and the reinforcement percentage for use in Fig. 4 and 5 should be based on area of section equal to $b_t d$.

 #### **23.3 Slenderness Limits for Beams to Ensure Lateral Stability**
 - : A simply supported or continuous beam shall be so proportioned that the clear distance between the lateral restraints does not exceed 60 b or $\frac{250b^2}{d}$ whichever is less, where $d$ is the effective depth of the beam and $b$ the breadth of the compression face midway between the lateral restraints.
 For a cantilever, the clear distance from the free end of the cantilever to the lateral restraint shall not exceed 25 b or $\frac{100b^2}{d}$ whichever is less.